-The Chromium version of Microsoft Edge for Windows 10 downloads and caches web files and images, and saves cookies (small files containing data for a specific site) from every website you visit, which helps to load web pages faster improving the browsing experience when you return to the same sites.
+Microsoft Edge for Windows 10 downloads and caches web files and images and saves cookies (small files containing data for a specific site) from every website you visit, which helps to load web pages faster, improving the browsing experience when you return to the same sites.

 The only problem is that caching data and cookies over time can cause issues that may prevent websites from loading correctly on Microsoft Edge.
-For example, when you try to load a website that has recently been updated, it may look broken on your device, but it’s not a problem with the site, it’s the browser trying to load the site using cached data.
+For example, when you try to load a recently updated website, it may look broken on your device, but it’s not a problem with the site.
+It is the browser trying to load the site using cached data.
 However, you can quickly clear the cache and cookies to fix this and other problems.

-In this guide, you’ll learn the steps to clear the cache and cookies on the Microsoft Edge browser based on the Google’s Chromium project on Windows 10.
+In this guide, you will learn the steps to clear the cache and cookies on the Microsoft Edge browser based on Google’s Chromium project on Windows 10.

 How to clear browsing data on Microsoft Edge

-To delete cache, cookies, passwords, history, and other data from the Chromium version of Microsoft Edge, use these steps:
+To delete cache, cookies, passwords, history, and other data from Edge, use these steps:

 Open Microsoft Edge.

-Click the Settings and More (three-dotted) button on the top-right corner.
+Click the Settings and More (ellipsis) button on the top-right corner.

 Select the Settings option.